-Freelacing websites are often cited as great platform to acquire new projects and clients for individuals and agencies.
-My experience has not been great with such freelancing websites.
+Freelancing websites are often cited as great platform to acquire new projects and clients for individuals and agencies.
+No doubt, such platforms can be a starting point for new freelance workers.
+However, my experience has not been great with such freelancing websites.

 Am I a failure as a freelancer?
 No, not at all.
 I get enough work to keep me busy without having to make much of an effort.
 However, I have always been interested in exploring freelancing portals such as Elance and Freelancer.

 On a freelancing website, clients post their projects along with their budget.
 Popular freelancing sites get a lot of new projects listed every day.
 So there is always plenty of projects in various work areas such as web development, graphic designing and content writing.
 If you go just by the number of projects, it can be overwhelming at first glance.

 Freelance workers have the option to go through the project requirements and express their interest in taking over the project.
 As a freelancer, you have to place a competitive bid or estimated cost along with your expertise when trying to impress the client.
 So far so good.

 Why do I not like these freelancing websites?
 Maybe, because I have been a miserable failure on these platforms.
 Partly, yes.

 Freelancing websites have too much of competition.
 Many freelancers do not care about the scope of the project and bid ridiculously low amounts.
 How can you create a unique design and template for just $100?
 It takes hours and hours of coding to create a perfect template for content management systems such as WordPress and Joomla.

 Many projects listed on freelancing websites have very low budget.
 How does the client know that the project would cost under $500 when they are smart enough to include a huge list of “must-have” features in their project description?
 Client are not willing to pay the right amount even when it will take the freelancer a lot of hard work.